Checking SQL Statements

 - If the entered SQL statement is not displayed, the connection between the agent and the database audit instance is abnormal.
 Rectify the fault by following the instructions in What Do I Do If the Communication Between the Agent and Database Audit Instance Is Abnormal?

-- If SSL is enabled for a database, the database cannot be audited.
-To use database audit, disable SSL first.
+- If you use an agent to audit a user-built database or a cloud database, disable SSL for the database.
+Otherwise, the audit will fail.
 For details, see How Do I Disable SSL for a Database?

 Feedback